oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Expat is an XML parser library written in C. It is a stream-oriented parserin which an application registers handlers for things the parser might findin the XML document (like start tags).
+Expat is an XML parser library written in C. It is a stream-oriented parser in which an application registers handlers for things the parser might find in the XML document (like start tags)

 **More Information**